allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 </iframe>

 ## History
-Couple of years ago we decided to completely change the architecture of our system.
+A couple of years ago we decided to completely change the architecture of our system.
 We used to have a monolithic application written in PHP with a bunch of maintenance scripts around it.
 Changing this system was not easy, and what matters the most, not fast enough for our business to grow.
 We decided to switch to